Gang Alternative, Inc.

 Gang Alternative, Inc. was incorporated as a 501c3 in 2005 as a result of the need to create community-focused outreach and resource development approaches to address the high crime and high violence in Miami-Dade County.
 It was founded in faith and evolved with the understanding that there is more to ministry work than just teaching “Bible stuff.”
 GA is a community-based organization that is grounded in faith with the continuing purpose of preventing violence and delinquency while promoting self-sufficiency.
-GA operates under five Program and Service Pillars:
+GA operates under five service pillars:

 - Positive Youth Development

 - Family Strengthening